West Space Studio

 Andrea Illés, 2024

-During her residency, Andrea undertook mentorship with West Space to develop a multi-part project.
-The first iteration was a durational live-streamed performance performed in her studio and viewable in-person and on screens in the gallery, our computers and phones.
+During her residency, Andrea undertook mentorship with West Space to develop a multi-part project formed in movement, image and sound both in-person and transcribed in digital spaces.

-In September 2025, Andrea presents no rock no flower, consolidating her growing reputation as an important new media and performance artist in this country’s cultural landscape.
+In September 2025, Andrea presents no rock no flower in our main gallery, consolidating her growing reputation as an important new media and performance artist in this country’s cultural landscape.

-Andrea Illés, 'sorry I was so hungry', 2024, West Space Studio, Collingwood Yards.
-Photography by Kenneth Suico.
+Andrea Illés, 'sorry I was so hungry', 2024, West Space Studio.
+Screenshot from the livestream.

 Tintin Cooper, 2024